Robustness and Generalization for Metric Learning: Robustness and Generalization for Metric Learning

-For triplet based metric learning algorithms, by following the definition of robustness given by Equation~\ref{eq:robu_trip} and adapting straight forwardly the losses to triplets such that they output zero for non admissible ones, Theorem~\ref{th:robu} can be easily extended to obtain the following generalization bound:
+For triplet based metric learning algorithms, by following the definition of robustness given by Equation~\ref{eq:robu_trip} and adapting straightforwardly the losses to triplets such that they output zero for non admissible ones, Theorem~\ref{th:robu} can be easily extended to obtain the following generalization bound: